 When it comes to supporting your child as they grieve, some suggestions include:

-- Being able to listen to your son or daughter’s story over and over
+- listening to your son or daughter’s story over and over

 - helping with practical roles, especially if there are other children in the family